What We’ll Cover:

 The app’s proprietary algorithm functions as a personalized recommendation engine, which serves up content based on what’s popular and what individual users like most.

-UGC Rules the TikTok-verse
+UGC (User-Generated Content) Rules in the “TikTok-Verse”

-Building off of my last point, while TikTok does offer paid advertising opportunities, it’s not really the best platform for traditional advertising plays.
-Instead, adopting TikTok’s light-hearted vibe seems to be the key to connecting with users, regardless of age.
+Adopting TikTok’s light-hearted vibe seems to be the key to connecting with users, regardless of age.

 Where channels like Instagram have become more focused on curating a specific lifestyle, TikTok is about collaboration and authenticity.

-What Kinds of Brands Should Use TikTok?
+What Kind of Brands Should Use TikTok?

 As you might imagine, consumer products are a natural fit for TikTok–think food, fashion, and beauty brands that perform well with younger consumers.